-- Grade 7, Teacher ToolboxTeacher Toolbox, Essentials, Curriculum Design provides a scope and sequence that outlines each of the units by name, TEKS, ELPS, and Mathematical Process Standards (MPS).
-The total instructional days allotted for each unit are included in the outline as well. - Each unit and lesson in grade 7 materials includes an overview that outlines key concepts, a suggested calendar that identifies a scope and sequence, and content support that outlines the TEKS.
-One example found in "Grade 7, Rational Numbers, Explore 1," outlines process standards and ELPS by saying "The following English Language Proficiency Standards are supported: 1.BEF, 2.DEI, 3.BCDEFHJ, 5.BDEFG."
+- Grade 8 > Teacher Toolbox > Essentials > Curriculum Design provides a scope and sequence that outlines each unit by name, TEKS, ELPS, and MPS.
+The outline also includes the total instructional days allotted for each unit. - Each unit and lesson in grade 8 materials includes an overview that outlines key concepts, a suggested calendar that identifies a scope and sequence, and content support that outlines the TEKS.
+For example, grade 8 Real Numbers, Explore 1 outlines process standards and ELPS by saying "The following English Language Proficiency Standards are supported: 1.ABCEFH, 2.CDEGHI, 3.BCDEFGHJ, 5.BDEFG."